simeonlin/qute-blog/README.md

 ## Including
 - Responsive layout with Tailwind CSS
 - Optimized UX with Unpoly (for partial page-loads)
-- Simple Auth-Example with a JWT in a http-only Cookie
+- Simple Auth-Example with a JWT in a http-only Cookie (not from Renarde)

 ## Open Topics:
 - [ ] Test one-field form-validation with up-validate.
-- [ ] DB from dev-services.
 - [ ] Theme and Coloring Handling with tailwind css.
 - [ ] Optimize paths in template (pages from subfolders are not loading images)
-- [ ] Doc: Tailwind and Unpoly including, form-validation with unpoly, search on tipping with unpoly
+- [ ] Doc: Unpoly including, form-validation with unpoly, search on tipping with unpoly

 ## Warnings with Renarde:
 - [ ] WARNING: duplicate route registered for Post.post ?